Office: Moore 237

 **Please return the 1st version to me when you turn in the 2nd version.

-Attendance policy: Attendance is required only for exams, oral presentations, & poster presentations.
+Attendance policy: Attendance is required only for exams and oral presentations.
 Those absent with no legitimate reason on the dates of oral presentations will be penalized 5% of their total points at the end of the semester.
 Please, if possible, see me in advance if you must be absent on dates when attendance is required.

 Mid-term grade: If you have any questions about your grade at mid-term, please feel free to stop by my office.